kunhwiko/concepts/cloud/Kubernetes/F-network-part-2.md

 ```
 a) Kubernetes has the ability to preserve information about the originating client IP address.
 b) Ability to preserve client IP address differs based on how service.spec.externalTrafficPolicy is set.
-   This field specifies whether to route external traffic to node-local endpoint or cluster-wide endpoint.
+   This field specifies whether to route external traffic to a node-local endpoint or cluster-wide endpoint.

 Cluster Wide Endpoint
   a) Default Kubernetes behavior that does not preserve client IP address.